-Another way we recognise your work is that your work as a Programme Rep will be highlighted in your Higher Education Achievement Report (HEAR) which you will receive shortly after you graduate.
+The final method of recognition is that your work as a Programme Rep will be highlighted in your Higher Education Achievement Report (HEAR) which you will receive shortly after you graduate.
 This will give a breakdown of your grades and can be presented to other institutions for further study, or prospective employers.